Great views, savage macaques

 The hill is best climbed in the morning or late afternoon, as the views are better then and there’s little shade on the way up.
 There is a hole or tunnel in the mountain, which appears to reflect the sky and the name of the hill translates as mirror tunnel mountain.
 The tunnel can be reached from the wat grounds.

-This wat and hill are completely overrun by monkeys who will not shy from leaping at you and chasing you around; this is definitely not an experience for those with a phobia of monkeys.
-Don't carry anything they want -- not even a bottle of water.
+This wat and hill are completely overrun by feral macaques who will not shy from leaping at you and chasing you around; this is definitely not an experience for those with a phobia of macaques.
+Don’t carry anything they want—not even a bottle of water.
+They take no prisoners.

 To get there, walk north along Sarachip Road and you will come to the stairs running up to your right.